The Pilgrim's Pathway

 At bethel A.M.E.
 Church, 717-396-8381

-Mar-Dec: scheduled, historical re-enactment performance with traditional dinner.
-Advanced registration is requested, individual and group rates are available.
+Historical re-enactment performance with traditional dinner.
 This performance is an interactive journey back to the time of the Underground Railroad.

 Between Park and New Holland Avenues, Lancaster